pavel-palta/course-dbt/greenery/submissions/week2.md

 ---

 #### 1. We added some more models and transformed some data!
 Now we need to make sure they’re accurately reflecting the data.
-Add dbt tests into your dbt project on your existing models from Week 1, and new models from the section above.
+Add dbt tests into your dbt project on your existing models from Week 1, and new models from the section above

 I have added these standard tests to my models: